ducksinarowdata/dataportfolio/README.md

 # Work Experience

-*
-*
+* __Up Next: Account Manager at Amber Energy__

+Using a data-driven approach and analytics to manage contract delivery and performance, and find opportunities for growth with key clients.

+* __Client Management Officer and Sales Manager at Coventry University__

+Working in the Commercial subsidiary of Coventry University, I leverage data from Salesforce and other disparate sources to analyse our performance against KPIs and our opportunities for growth.

-* Sales Executive and Sales Team Manager at Royal Institution of Chartered Surveyors
+* __Sales Executive and Sales Team Manager at Royal Institution of Chartered Surveyors__

-  Using Power BI and Microsoft Dynamics CRM to analyse sales data and performance against KPIs
+  Using Power BI and Microsoft Dynamics CRM to analyse sales data and performance against KPIs.

-# Goals & Interests
+# Skillset

+Salesforce Administrator, PowerBI, PowerAutomation, Excel, Beginner Python.

 # Projects